Our guide to Payroll in Trinidad & Tobago

 Employee Benefits

 There are no specific, non-standard local benefits.
-Many companies provide private health and pension plan contributions.
-Workmen’s compensation insurance is mandatory.
-Company cars are considered a taxable fringe benefit.
+Many companies will provide private health and pension plan contributions.
+Workmen’s compensation insurance is mandatory for the employer.
+Company cars are considered a fringe benefit by the tax authority and are taxable.

 8. Visas & Work Permits